-The Blue Whale Challenge has been headlining news reports lately because of rumors that teens may be committing suicide after following 50 tasks suggested by the game.
-Although many people had believed this was a hoax, some families have recently come forward and shared that they believe their children committed suicide because of the game’s influence.
+The Blue Whale Challenge led news reports in 2017-2018 because of rumors that teens may be committing suicide after following 50 tasks suggested by the game.
+Although many people had believed this was a hoax, some families came forward and shared that they believe their children committed suicide because of the game’s influence.
+Now the challenge is resurfacing again in 2020 along with accounts going by the name “Jonathan Galindo.”

 What are the 50 tasks?
 Knowing what the challenges are can help parents and friends watch for signs that their children may be participating.
 Although the tasks may change over time, the following 50 tasks listed below were reported on Russian and Lithuanian websites as being associated with the Challenge.
 The tasks were originally found by native speakers on Reddit here.
 It is believed that the Blue Whale challenge originated on Russian social media.